nuagesdencre/django_auth/README.md

 ##### The creation of a new Django project on Cloud9
 - Django 1.11
 - Authentication components:
-    - Login, Logout, Registration, User Profile
+    - Login, Logout, Registration, User Profile,  Django admin panel
 ********